 How to use Google Analytics and Hotjar to grow your business

-By now you probably understand why we started this piece by saying that Google and Hotjar are not opposite, but rather complementary tools.
+By now you probably understand why we started this piece by saying that Google and Hotjar are not opposite, but rather complementary analytics tools.
 Here are 5 of the most common scenarios where you can use them together to get maximum insight:

 #1 Improving conversion rate on your website